 - Visit the Debt Advice Foundation website

-Helpline offering information and advice to people using a simple four-step programme, including credit cards, council tax, utility bills, bank charges, and harassment.
+Helpline which provides information and advice with a simple four-step programme covering help with credit card debt, council tax, utility bills, bank charges, and harassment.

 - Call free on 0808 808 4000, Monday-Friday 9am-9pm, Saturday 9.30am-1.00pm.